orbitalchicken/Roadmap/New.md

 	Bluetooth panel icon was nicer when it was monochromatic.
 	Update shield became so small.
 	network applet: the list of available wlans contains my own wlan and another one of the same name with “auto” in front that has a black block where the connection strenght should appear.
-	The notifications (e.g. when connecting to a wlan 😉 ) don’t look very nice for me, almost as if font hinting is disabled for them.
-	Notifications always appear in the panel even though they are disabled.

 MATE Edition - last processed comment: #261
 -------------------------------------------